Getting approval for a home business

 You can operate your home business without Council approval if:

-- it employs no more than five people (other than those living in the residence) providing they can abide by social distancing rules*
+- it employs no more than two people (other than those living in the residence)

 - it has no adverse impact on the amenity of the neighbourhood by reason of the emission of noise, vibration, smell (including cooking smells), fumes, smoke, vapour, steam, soot, ash, dust, waste water, waste products, grit or oil, traffic generation or otherwise

 - no more than one business identification sign is displayed

 - any goods offered for sale are produced in the home business (with the exception of online retail sales)

 - your business does not involve manufacture of food products

 - your business does not involve any skin penetration procedures.

 *The Minister for Planning and Public Spaces made the Environmental Planning and Assessment (COVID-19 Development – Extended Operation) Order 2020 on 25 March 2020.
 The order formerly allowed home businesses to operate 24 hours per day and to employ more than two people other than the permanent residents of the dwelling, but not more than five people, providing they can abide by social distancing rules.
 These measures expired on 1 April 2022 and no longer apply.

 Requirements for home businesses can be found in Part 2, Division 1, Subdivision 22 of the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 with relevant definitions in the Standard Instrument—Principal Local Environmental Plan (2006 EPI 155a).
 Specific requirements for home businesses operating in your local government area can be found in your Council’s Local Environmental Plan (LEP).
 Check your Council’s website for their LEP or contact Council for further guidance.